-BEIJING – Sheshan Golf Club in Shanghai, widely regarded as one of the best golf courses in Asia, has been selected as the host venue of the 11th edition of the Asia-Pacific Amateur Championship (AAC).
-The championship organisers announced that the event will return to China for the third time from September 25 – 29, 2019.
+BEIJING – Sheshan International Golf Club in Shanghai, widely regarded as one of the best golf courses in Asia, has been selected as the host venue of the 11th edition of the Asia-Pacific Amateur Championship (AAC).
+The championship organizers announced that the event will return to China for the third time from September 26 – 29, 2019.

 Founded in 2009 by the Asia Pacific Golf Confederation, the Masters Tournament and The R&A, the AAC was established to further develop amateur golf in the Asia-Pacific region.
 The champion receives an invitation to compete in the Masters Tournament and The Open, while the runner(s)-up gain a place in Final Qualifying for The Open.